Useurmind/jekyll-now/_posts/2018-3-19-RFluXX-Flux-in-Typescript-with-Rx.md

 ---
 layout: post
-title: RFluX &minus; Flux in TypeScript with Rx
+title: RFluXX &minus; Flux in TypeScript with Rx
-tags: Rx TypeScript RFluX Flux Action Store
+tags: Rx TypeScript RFluXX Flux Action Store
 ---

 In this article I want to show my thoughts on how to implement a simple flux framework for TypeScript apps based on Rx.